bullgare/cleanlinter/Readme.md

 **Adapter** - usually contains adapters to other APIs.

 **Infrastructure** - usually contains presentation logic (http-, grpc-handlers), DB integration, and so on.

+You are doing it by specifying the layer's package path.

 ## Installation